'I still can't believe it, it's like a dream' - Kumbulla looking forward to working with Mourinho at Roma

 “I have a good relationship with Fonseca, obviously I wanted to play more but when you’re in a very good team with very talented players sometimes it’s difficult to find space,” he diplomatically reflected.

-Kumbulla has been learning from former Manchester United player Chris Smalling during the season and, while watching the centre-back closely in training has aided his technique, he believes that his biggest development has come off the pitch.
+Kumbulla has been learning from former Manchester United player Chris Smalling and, while watching the centre-back closely in training has aided his technique, he believes that his biggest development has come off the pitch.

 "I try to speak English with him because he doesn’t speak very good Italian," he says of the Premier League winner.
 "He’s shown me that he’s a very experienced player that has played for a lot of high-level teams and I’ve learnt a lot from him, from how he plays.

-During his early days in Rome he found it difficult to adapt to his new life away from his family for the first time but has settled into life in the Italian capital and believes Fonseca brought his game on.
+During his early days in Rome, Kumbulla found it difficult to adapt to his new life away from his family for the first time but has settled into life in the Italian capital and believes Fonseca brought his game on.

 With Roma finishing seventh in Serie A, however, and with no silverware, Fonseca’s tenure came to an abrupt end.
 Mourinho will lead the team for the new season which is an exciting prospect for the ambitious Kumbulla.